Introducing Human Performance Science

 Sleep becomes lighter.

-When those systems fall out of coordination, the body compensates remarkably well.
+When these systems fall out of coordination, the body compensates remarkably well.

 Muscles stabilise more aggressively.